carl-razorfish/sandbox/README.markdown

 Request Handlers
 ----------------

-There are 2 request handlers, Mashup and RestAPI
+There are 2 request handlers, Mashup and RestAPI.

 ### 1. Mashup

 - Accepts any context path as the single HTTP GET Request argument
 - Subsequent work will then attempt to generate feed data based on that context path

+- Example: ROOT_APP/newyork

 ### 2. RestAPI